Going back to college as a single mom

 It is estimated that those who pursue four year degrees should expect to pay from between $40,000 at a minimum to a couple hundred thousand at a top university.
 For most people that is a pretty big sticker price, and for single parents over the age of 25, who not only have to support themselves but also a family, it's almost impossible.

 Both government and private entities have instituted alternative options to loans for single parents striving to attain higher education without spending the rest of their lives paying for it.
-Julia Layton from How Stuff Works outlines how financial aid for single mothers works.
+Julia Layton from How Stuff Works outlines how financial aid for single mothers can help these women pay for college.
 Here are some top takeaways from her lessons.

 One of the earliest goals of the Obama administration back in 2009 was to create opportunities for single parents to get back in school, leveraging the federal Pell Grant to do so.
 Although the financial aid itself is open to a wider audience, certain legislative changes that were made also give enhanced assistance to single moms in particular.
 The amount of aid that is granted is calculated based on demonstrated need, and single parenthood is highly weighted, giving individuals in this situation advantages.